jdefez/ngx-model/readme.md

 }
 ```

-By doing this we have created a class User with a relation two other classes
+By doing this we have created a class User with a relation with two other classes
-the Company and Address models.
+Company and Address.
 The Address model himself has a relation to the
 Location model.

 ```typescript